surniaulula/wpsso-am/readme.txt

 2015/12/27 - Updated minimum required version to WPSSO v3.20.0.
 Updated the settings page construct to include the library name argument.

-= 1.4.2 =

-2015/12/09 - Updated the required and tested version strings.
-Updated method names and arguments for WPSSO v3.18.0.